Crohn ZoneCrohn Zone

 Balancing Crohn's disease with work and social commitments requires planning and flexibility.
 Here are some actionable recommendations:

-• Inform your employer about your condition if comfortable, to arrange accommodations like flexible hours or remote work.
+• Inform your employer about your condition if comfortable, to arrange accommodations like flexible hours or remote work - and see our guide on financial planning and Crohn's disease for the longer-term income picture.

 • Plan ahead for outings by locating nearby restrooms and carrying necessary supplies.